-“When we go in, I want you to drive Johnston from the Mississippi Central Railroad, destroy bridges as far as Grenada with your cavalry, and do the enemy all the harm possible.
-You can make your own arrangements and have all the troops of my command, except one corps–(General James) McPherson’s, say.
-I must have some troops to send to (General Nathaniel) Banks, to use against Port Hudson.”
+“When we go in (to Vicksburg) I want you to drive Johnston from the Mississippi Central railroad; destroy bridges as far as Grenada with your cavalry, and do the enemy all the harm possible.
+You can make your own arrangements and have all the troops of my command except one corps… I must have some troops to send to (General Nathaniel) Banks, to use against Port Hudson.”

 Grant assigned 40,000 of his 77,000 troops to Sherman’s expedition.
-Sherman commanded Major General Frederick Steele’s XV Corps, Major General John G. Parke’s IX Corps, and Major General E.O.C.
-Ord’s XIII Corps.
+The Fifteenth Corps, formerly commanded by Sherman himself, was now led by Major-General Frederick Steele.
+Sherman also had command of Major-General John G. Parke’s Ninth Corps, and Major-General E.O.C.
+Ord’s Thirteenth Corps.
 This new Federal army had orders to “inflict all the punishment you can.”

-The Federals marched to Bolton before continuing to Jackson.
+The Federals crossed the Big Black on the 6th and headed for Jackson by way of Bolton.
 Sherman later recalled that “the weather was fearfully hot, and water scarce.
 Johnston had marched rapidly, and in retreating had caused cattle, hogs, and sheep, to be driven into the ponds of water, and there shot down; so that we had to haul their dead and stinking carcasses out to use the water.”

 On the 7th, Johnston deployed 26,000 of his men in defensive works around Jackson.
-News spread among the Confederates that Vicksburg had fallen, which dampened morale.
-The Federals camped on the Champion’s Hill battlefield on the night of the 7th, and one of Sherman’s aides recalled the scene:
+The retreat back to Jackson, coupled with the spreading news that Vicksburg had fallen, severely dampened morale among the Confederates.
+The Federals camped on the Champion’s Hill battlefield that night, and one of Sherman’s aides recalled the scene:

 “We reached it in the night and bivouacked on the very spot where we had fought.
 It was a strange happening.
 Our sensations were very unusual, for we realized that all about us there in the woods were the graves of our buried comrades and the still unburied bones of many of our foes.
 Save an occasional hooting owl the woods were sad and silent.
 Before we lay down in the leaves to sleep the glee club of Company B sang that plaintive song, ‘We’re Tenting To-night on the Old Camp Ground.’
 Never was a song sung under sadder circumstances.
 All the night a terrible odor filled the bivouac.